Chidi93/CYBR-460-Cloud-Computing/README.md

 - Clear and effective demonstration of the containerization process and application functionality.

 ## Submission Instructions:
-- Submit all your files including docker files, ReadMe, detailed report, and video via the GitHub submission link.
+- Ensure that your GitHub repo contains all your files, including application code, Docker files, ReadMe, and a detailed report
+- Submit your video Demo and GitHub link to Canvas.
 - Make sure all submission materials are organized and clearly labeled.

 ## Important Notes: